Definition of electric and magnetic fields in curved spacetime: Frame dependence

 \subsection{Special relativistic $F_{ab}$}

 Without resorting to the frame four-vector, the EM fields are often defined directly from components of the EM field strength tensor.
 This is casual in special relativity but troublesome in curved spacetime.
-Still, a popular one in the literature related to gravitational wave detection using EM means is setting $F_{ab}$ with two covariant indices in the special relativistic form \cite{Cooperstock-1968, Baroni-1985, Berlin-2022, Domcke-2022}; the same definition is also suggested in Sec.\ 90 of \cite{Landau-Lifshitz-1975} which is the only textbook attempting the definition in curved spacetime.
-Thus, these are defined as \bea F_{ij} \equiv \eta_{ijk} {\hat B}^k, \quad F_{0i} \equiv - {\hat E}_i, \eea where indices of ${\hat E}_i$ and ${\hat B}_i$ are raised and lowered using $\delta_{ij}$ and its inverse; for clarity we use different notations for the EM fields.
-In this way, the second part of Eq.\ (\ref{Maxwell-tensor-eqs}) naturally gives the homogeneous part of Maxwell equations in exactly special relativistic form \bea {\hat B}^i_{\;\;,i} = 0, \quad \dot {\hat B}^i + c \eta^{ijk} \nabla_j {\hat E}_k = 0. \eea Einstein derived these equations for some other purpose \cite{Einstein-1916}.
-In terms of ${\hat E}_i$ and ${\hat B}_i$, the other Maxwell equations in exact forms become highly complicated.
-The trouble with this way of assigning physical vectors to the component of the field strength tensor is that let alone its ambiguous physical meaning \cite{Crater-1994}, we {\it cannot} identify the (observer's) frame four-vector $\hat U_a$ allowing such a choice.
+Still, a popular one in the literature related to gravitational wave detection using EM means is setting $F_{ab}$ with two covariant indices in the special relativistic form \cite{Cooperstock-1968, Baroni-1985, Berlin-2022, Domcke-2022}; the same definition is also suggested in Sec.\ 90 of \cite{Landau-Lifshitz-1975} which is the only textbook attempting the definition in curved spacetime; referring to Eq.\ (\ref{Maxwell-electric-3-4}), the authors add ``the analogy (purely formal, of course)" though.
+Thus, the EM fields are defined as \bea \widetilde F_{ij} \equiv \eta_{ijk} {\hat B}^k, \quad \widetilde F_{0i} \equiv - {\hat E}_i, \eea where indices of ${\hat E}_i$ and ${\hat B}_i$ are raised and lowered using $\delta_{ij}$ and its inverse; for clarity we use different notations for the EM fields.
+In this way, the second part of Eq.\ (\ref{Maxwell-tensor-eqs}) naturally gives the homogeneous part of Maxwell's equations in exactly special relativistic form \bea {\hat B}^i_{\;\;,i} = 0, \quad {\hat B}^i_{\;\;,0} + \eta^{ijk} \nabla_j {\hat E}_k = 0. \eea Einstein derived these equations for some other purpose \cite{Einstein-1916}.
+In terms of ${\hat E}_i$ and ${\hat B}_i$, the other Maxwell's equations in exact forms become highly complicated.
+The trouble with this non-covariant way of assigning physical vectors to the component of the field strength tensor is that, let alone its ambiguous physical meaning \cite{Crater-1994}, we {\it cannot} identify the (observer's) frame four-vector $\hat U_a$ allowing such a choice.